Appendix (anatomy): Variation

-Some identical twins—known as mirror image twins—can have a mirror-imaged anatomy, a congenital condition with the appendix located in the lower left quadrant of the abdomen instead of the lower right.
+Some identical twins–known as mirror image twins–can have a mirror-imaged anatomy, a congenital condition with the appendix located in the lower left quadrant of the abdomen instead of the lower right.
 Intestinal malrotation may also cause displacement of the appendix to the left side.

-While the base of the appendix is typically located 2 cm below the ileocecal valve, the tip of the appendix can be variably located—in the pelvis, outside the peritoneum or behind the cecum.
-The prevalence of the different positions varies amongst populations with the retrocecal position being most common in Ghana and Sudan, with 67.3% and 58.3% occurrence respectively, in comparison to Iran and Bosnia where the pelvic position is most common, with 55.8% and 57.7% occurrence respectively.
+While the base of the appendix is typically located 2 cm below the ileocecal valve, the tip of the appendix can be variably located–in the pelvis, outside the peritoneum or behind the cecum.
+The prevalence of the different positions varies amongst populations for example, the retrocecal position is most common in Ghana and Sudan, with 67.3% and 58.3% occurrence respectively, in comparison to Iran and Bosnia where the pelvic position is most common, with 55.8% and 57.7% occurrence respectively.

-In very rare cases, the appendix may not be present at all (laparotomies for suspected appendicitis have given a frequency of 1 in 100,000).
+In rare cases, the appendix may not be present at all (laparotomies for suspected appendicitis have given a frequency of 1 in 100,000).

-Sometimes there is a semi-circular fold of mucous membrane at the opening of the appendix.
+Sometimes a semi-circular fold of mucous membrane appears at the opening of the appendix.
 This valve of the vermiform appendix is also called Gerlach's valve.

 Functions

 Maintaining gut flora

-Although it has been long accepted that the immune tissue surrounding the appendix and elsewhere in the gut—called gut-associated lymphoid tissue—carries out a number of important functions, explanations were lacking for the distinctive shape of the appendix and its apparent lack of specific importance and function as judged by an absence of side effects following its removal.
-Therefore, the notion that the appendix is only vestigial became widely held.
+Gut-associated lymphoid tissue is immune tissue surrounding the appendix and appearing elsewhere in the gut.
+It carries out several important functions.
+Initially, the appendix's distinctive shape and its apparent lack of specific function was judged by an absence of side effects following its removal.

-William Parker, Randy Bollinger, and colleagues at Duke University proposed in 2007 that the appendix serves as a haven for useful bacteria when illness flushes the bacteria from the rest of the intestines.
-This proposition is based on an understanding that emerged by the early 2000s of how the immune system supports the growth of beneficial intestinal bacteria, in combination with many well-known features of the appendix, including its architecture, its location just below the normal one-way flow of food and germs in the large intestine, and its association with copious amounts of immune tissue.
-Research performed at Winthrop–University Hospital showed that individuals without an appendix were four times as likely to have a recurrence of Clostridium difficile colitis.
-The appendix, therefore, may act as a "safe house" for beneficial bacteria.
-This reservoir of bacteria could then serve to repopulate the gut flora in the digestive system following a bout of dysentery or cholera or to boost it following a milder gastrointestinal illness.
+William Parker, Randy Bollinger, and colleagues at Duke University proposed in 2007 that the appendix serves as a haven for useful bacteria when illness or antibiotics flushes the bacteria from the intestines.
+This proposition is based on an understanding of how the immune system supports the growth of beneficial intestinal bacteria, in combination with other well-known features of the appendix, including its architecture, its location just below the normal one-way flow of food and germs in the large intestine, and its association with copious amounts of immune tissue.

+Research in 2012 reported that individuals without an appendix were four times as likely to have a recurrence of Clostridioides difficile colitis.
+The appendix, therefore, may act as a reservoir for beneficial bacteria.
+This reservoir could repopulate the gut flora following a bout of gastrointestinal illness.